 Discover and Imagine Hall

-This hall aims to engage the younger members of the family, targeting the 3 to 7 age group, encouraging the children to discover, using the senses to learn in an enjoyable interaction with the displays.
+This hall aims to engage younger members of the family, targeting the three-to-seven-year group and encouraging children to discover and use their senses to learn in an enjoyable interaction with the displays.

-The sessions are always guided by a qualified monitor and you are invited to participate.
-The sessions are adapted to the characteristics and interests of the public, with real-time projection of different videos and animations, to help illustrate various astronomical phenomena.
+The sessions are always guided by a qualified monitor, are participatory, and are adapted to the characteristics and interests of the public, with real-time projection of different videos and animations to help illustrate various astronomical phenomena.

 Website: Ciencia y Agua

-The objective of this centre is to offer a panoramic overview of the important maritime heritage of this part of Murcia, promoting commitment to protect its future with regards to landscapes, biodiversity, trades, traditions, all requiring greater knowledge and respect on the part of society.
+The objective of this centre is to offer a panoramic overview of this part of Murcia’s important maritime heritage, promoting a commitment to protecting its future with regard to such aspects as landscape, biodiversity and tradition.

-The museum covers an area of 400 m2, that includes the interior of the “José y Josefa”, which was once a working fishing trawler of more than 20 meters in length.
-Here we find displays that relate the histories of the maritime heritage.
+The museum covers an area of 400 square metres that includes the interior of the “José y Josefa”, which was once a working fishing trawler more than 20 metres in length.
+Featured here are displays that relate histories of the area’s maritime heritage.

-The aquarium contains a large tank filled with 30,000 litres of sea water, which houses many species, 3 tanks of 3,000 litres each, also contain Mediterranean species, as well as other 9 other aquariums of just over 500 litres with species of animals and plants from the rest of the world’s seas and oceans.
+The aquarium contains a large tank filled with 30,000 litres of seawater housing many species; three 3,000-litre tanks, also containing Mediterranean species; and nine other aquariums of just over 500 litres, with species of animals and plants from the rest of the world’s seas and oceans.

 - La Casa del Pescador

-The ‘home of the fisherman’ is an area that, with a marked ethnological character, recreates a typical fishermen’s home, set in the 1950’s, in which the visitor will not be only able to see the homes of the fishermen of the time, but also the way of life and the utensils used by these families in their daily lives.
+The “home of the fisherman” is an area that, highlighted by a marked ethnological character, recreates a typical fishermen’s home set in the 1950s, in which visitors are not only able to see the homes of fishermen of the time but also their way of life and the utensils used by families in their daily lives.